AndrzejKo/congestion-tax-calc/questions.md

 - added sorting for input dates

 ## Questions
 - As described above, a toll-free pass will start the interval, which may resut in higher fee.
-Is this behvior intentional?
+Is this behavior intentional?